Recognition of Seifert fibered spaces with boundary is in NP: Split handle structures

 \begin{lemma} Let $G_1$ and $G_2$ be normal surfaces such that the vector $F = G_1 + G_2$ also corresponds to a normal surface.
 Let $F'$ be an incompressible and $\del$-incompressible surface constructed by resolving the curves of intersection of $G_1\cup G_2$ that includes at least one irregular switch.
 Then $F'$ is isotopic to a normal surface of lower weight than $F$. \end{lemma}

 \begin{proof} Take $G_1$ and $G_2$ to minimise $|G_1\cap G_2|$ in their normal isotopy class.
 The plate degree $p(F)$ is $p(G_1) + p(G_2)$ as the intersection of $F$ with the boundaries of the 0-handles is the union of the intersections of $G_1$ and $G_2$ with them.
 Suppose we take the irregular switch at some point $p$ in the boundary of a 2-handle or parallelity piece $H$.
+Write $F'$ for the result of this irregular switch at $p$.
 Let $c$ be the number of essential curves of $G_1$ and $G_2$ in the component of $\del_v H$ containing $p$.
-Write $F'$ for the result of this irregular switch at $p$.
-The point $p$ is in some component of intersection $Q$ of $H$ with a 1-handle or the boundary, as $G_1\cup G_2$ is disjoint in the 0-handles.

-Suppose that $p$ is in the boundary of a 1-handle or a component of intersection with the boundary that is a disc.
-This disc $Q$ naturally has a boundary comprised of four edges: two arcs in $\del_h H$ and two arcs in $\del_v H$.
-Note that the two edges of $\del Q$ in $\del_v H$ each intersect $G_1\cup G_2$ in $c$ points.
-However in the irregular switch case, $Q\cap F'$ now contains at most $c-2$ spanning arcs, so it contains an arc that starts and ends on the same edge of $\del Q$: a \emph{return} in the language of Matveev~\cite[\S 4]{Matveev}.
-But then this gives us a disc of $F'\cap \mathcal{H}^{0}$ whose boundary runs through the same bridge twice, so $F'$ is not normal.
-When we normalise $F'$ in Procedure~\ref{procedure:normalisation}, in Move 2 we will reduce its plate degree by at least two, so $F'$ is isotopic to a normal surface of plate degree at most $p(F)-2$.

-If $p$ is in a component of intersection with the boundary that is an annulus (that is, if the component of $\del_v H$ containing $p$ is entirely in the boundary) then in most cases -- if at most one of the sheets containing $p$ is nonorientable, or if $p$ is one end of an arc of intersection that projects to an inessential arc in $\Sigma$ -- we could have isotoped $G_1$ and $G_2$ to remove this intersection.
-The only case when this is not possible is if both the sheets are nonorientable and $p$ is an endpoint of an essential arc of intersection.
-If we take the irregular switch at $p$, then there is a spanning arc of this annulus of $\del_v H$ that intersects the resulting configuration $c-2$ times, so again in Move 2 we will reduce the plate degree of $F'$ by at least two. \end{proof}
+If we take the irregular switch at $p$, then the annular component of $\del_v H$ containing $p$ has a spanning arc that intersects the surface $F'$ at most $c-2$ times (see Figure~\ref{fig:irregularswitchreducesweight}).
+Thus $F'$ intersects $\del_v H$ in at most $c-2$ essential curves.
+If there are further curves of intersection, they are trivial in $\del_v H$, so when we normalise $F'$ using Procedure~\ref{procedure:normalisation}, in Move 2 we will compress $F'$ and thus remove these trivial curves of intersection altogether.
+As $F'$ is incompressible and $\del$-incompressible, following normalisation there is a component of the resulting surface that is isotopic to $F'$.
+The plate degree of this representative of $F'$ is lower than that of $F$, so we have reduced the weight. \end{proof}

-\begin{lemma} A normal surface in a subtetrahedral \ths{} has non-zero beam degree. \end{lemma}
+\begin{lemma} A normal surface $F$ in a subtetrahedral \ths{} has non-zero beam degree $b(F) = |F\cap \mathcal{H}^{1}|$. \end{lemma}